wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Links
 - (Lamarckvergence-14B-i1-Gguf)[https://huggingface.co/mradermacher/Lamarckvergence-14B-i1-GGUF] - Best Small Chat Model in Gguf format.
 - (Nxcode-CQ-7B-orpol-Gguf)[https://huggingface.co/tensorblock/Nxcode-CQ-7B-orpo-GGUF] - Best Python code mode in GGUF format.

+## Ideas - Not to be implemented currently.
+- **Dual-Model Support**: Load two models simultaneously—one for chat and one for code generation.
+The chat model would act as an agent, sending prompts to the code model and integrating responses into the chat log.
+  - Example Workflow: 1.
+Chat model sends a prompt to the code model.
+2. Code model generates code and sends it back.
+3. Chat model reviews and integrates the response.
+  - Logging: `Sending Prompt to Code Model...`, `Generating Code for Chat Model...`, `Response Received from Code Model...`.

 ## License
 **Wiseman-Timelord's Glorified License** is detailed in the file `.\Licence.txt`, that will later be added.